rebelsky/sams-assorted-musings-reflections/sigcse-ts-2022.md

 ---

+**_Postscript_**: I also appreciate that the TS was in Providence, RI, which meant that I got to see Eldest Son and one of my best friends from college.

+---

 [1] And for those who are confused by the latecomer with the same initials, ACM stands for Association for Computing Machinery [2].